 |Titan Kogyo||Stt 65C-S||Anatase||est. 20 nm (64 m2/g)||None||Schlossman 2005|

 Scientists estimate zinc oxide provides maximum UVB protection with particles sized 20 to 30 nm, and the typical sizes of zinc particles in sunscreen are 30 to 200 nm (BASF 2011, Cross 2007, Nohynek 2007, Stamatakis 1990).
 Compared to larger particles, smaller particles provide greater UVB protection but less UVA protection (Schlossman 2005).
-Particles larger than about 200-300 nm tint the skin white and are unacceptable to most consumers (BASF 2000).
+Particles larger than about 200 to 300 nm tint the skin white and are unacceptable to most consumers (BASF 2000).

 By default, EWG has assumed that zinc oxide used as an active ingredient in sunscreens has a 140 nm mean primary particle size.
 This applies when manufacturers indicate they use Z-Cote or non-nano minerals.

 |Antria/Dow||Zinclear-IM 50AB||2740nm||C12-15 Alkyl Benzoate (and) Isostearic Acid (and) Polyhydroxystearic Acid||Antaria 2010, Dow 2011|

 |Antria/Dow||Zinclear-IM 50CCT||2740nm||Caprylic/Capric Triglyceride (and) Glyceryl Isostearate (and) Polyhydroxystearic Acid||Antaria 2010, Dow 2011|

 |Antria/Dow||Zinclear-IM 50JJ||2740nm||Simmondsia Chinensis (Jojoba) Seed Oil (and) Glyceryl Isostearate (and) Polyhydroxystearic||Acid Antaria 2010, Dow 2011|